Directbookstore/End-to-end-medical-chatbot-Generativeai/README.md

 conda create -n medibot python=3.10 -y conda activate medibot
-STEP 02- install the requirements pip install -r requirements.txt
+STEP 02- install the requirements
+I faced  issue when I installed sentence-transformers-2.2.2.
+So, I uninstalled it and installed the recent version that is sentence-transformers-2.4.0 and this fixed the issue for me. pip install -r requirements.txt
 Create a .env file in the root directory and add your Pinecone & openai credentials as follows:
 PINECONE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"